Elements of Music (MUS 1001)

 Jazz Ensemble (MUS 2062)

 Students meet during weekly sessions to prepare, experiment, and perform a wide range of jazz repertoire, from standards to modern.
+The ensemble is open to both vocalists and instrumentalists.
 1 credit.

 Music Theory & Composition (MUS 3001)

 Traditionally, composers turn to tonal harmony when writing music.
 This course is intended to be a study of tonal harmony that has retained its validity from the 17th to the early 20th centuries.
 Based on this, the student will gain the tools necessary to analyze music scores and compose.
 In addition to applied theory and composition, the student will study and compare the procedures and writing styles of composers through the centuries.
 When appropriate the students will have the opportunity to have their compositions performed by various ensembles on campus.
-Prerequisite: MUS 1001 Elements of Music.
+Prerequisite: MUS 1001 Elements of Music or permission from instructor.
 3 credits.

-The student will present a public recital of no less than one hour during the fall or spring semester.
-A recital committee will be chosen by the student and head of the music division.
+The student will present a public recital during the fall or spring semester generally during their Junior or Senior year.
+A recital committee will be chosen by the student and director of the music program.
 Repertoire and length for the program will be subject to review three weeks prior to performance date.
-Rates established yearly.
 Prerequisite: At least four sections of applied music and successful board jury.
 3 credits.